Toilet Trivia, Tips, Tricks, & Myths

 ~ If your toilet tank lid (aka cover, aka top) wobbles on the tank, there might be some warp in the tank, the tank lid, or both.
 Remedy by adding a cabinet door bumper on the bottom of the tank lid where the gap is causing the wobble.
 To receive a fee stick-on "tank lid wobble spacer", send a self-addressed, stamped return envelope to: Tank Lid Spacer, This Old Toilet, PO Box 3501, Los Altos CA 94024.

 ~ Secure toilet tank lids in public or institutional environments with silicone.
-Apply clear silicone caulking between the bottom of tank lid and the face of the tank.
+Apply clear silicone caulking between the bottom of the tank lid and the face of the tank.
 When access to the inside of the tank is required, cut the silicone with a razor or knife.

 ~ If you have a five year old living with you, show them what's inside the toilet tank before they try to look on their own.
 Yup - sold another lid today to replace one broken by a curious toddler.